ctools/ctools/doc/source/reference_manual/ctedispcube.rst

-.. _ctpsfcube:
+.. _ctedispcube:

-ctpsfcube
+ctedispcube
 =========

-Generate point spread function cube for a counts cube.
+Generate energy dispersion cube for a counts cube.

 Synopsis
 --------

-This tool generates a point spread function cube for a counts cube.
-A point spread function cube is a 4-dimensional cube spanned by Right Ascension or Galactic longitude, Declination or Galactic latitude, energy, and offset angle between true and measured arrival direction of a photon.
+This tool generates an energy dispersion cube for a counts cube.
+An energy dispersion cube is a 4-dimensional cube spanned by Right Ascension or Galactic longitude, Declination or Galactic latitude, energy, and fraction between recontructed and true photon energy.
 The energy binning of the cube may be either linear, logarithmic, or custom defined using an input file.

-ctpsfcube requires on input the event list or observation definition file that has been used in the generation of the counts cube using :doc:`ctbin`.
+ctedispcube requires on input the event list or observation definition file that has been used in the generation of the counts cube using :doc:`ctbin`.

-It is not recommended to use the counts cube for the point spread function cube definition, although this is formally possible by specifying the counts cube as ``incube`` parameter.
+It is not recommended to use the counts cube for the energy dispersion cube definition, although this is formally possible by specifying the counts cube as ``incube`` parameter.
 This leads however to a large FITS file on output since the number of bins in the counts cube will be multiplied by the number of offset angle bins (typically 200).
-Since the point spread function varies only little over the field of view of the camera it is recommended to use a rather coarse spatial binning to keep the file size manageable (with a typical value of ``binsz=1.0``).
+Since the energy dispersion varies only little over the field of view of the camera it is recommended to use a rather coarse spatial binning to keep the file size manageable (with a typical value of ``binsz=1.0``).

-ctpsfcube generates a point spread function cube FITS file comprising three extensions.
-The primary extension contains a 3-dimensional image that contains the point spread function values.
-The energy and offset angle dimensions of the point spread function cube are folded into the 3rd dimension of the FITS image.
+ctedispcube generates an energy dispersion cube FITS file comprising three extensions.
+The primary extension contains a 3-dimensional image that contains the energy disperison values.
+The energy and fraction dimensions of the enrgy dispersion cube are folded into the 3rd dimension of the FITS image.
 The next extension named ``EBOUNDS`` contains a binary table that defines the energy boundaries of the exposure cube.
-The last extension named ``DELTAS`` contains a binary table that defines the offset angles between true and measured arrival direction of the photon.
+The last extension named ``DELTAS`` contains a binary table that defines the fraction between recontructed and true photon energy.

 General parameters